By Anthony Gittins, Software Engineer

 - And how is it going to interact with itself?

-The answers to these questions are the very core of the system architecture and are used to define sub-assemblies, components, external and internal interfaces.
+Most importantly, the answers to these questions are the very core of the system architecture.
+They define sub-assemblies, components, external and internal interfaces.
 The SIGMADESIGN System Architecture is a conceptual model that provides a strong foundation and roadmap for the detailed design work.

 WHAT IS THE VALUE?

 By building on the SIGMADESIGN System Architecture the engineers from all disciplines can work on any product and arrive at a complete and unified design.
-The System Architecture must be well-understood by each member of the team so that time and money spent drives the design down the path to success.
+Therefore, the system plan must be well-understood by each member of the team so that time and money spent drives the design down the path to success.

 WHAT IS DETAILED IN THE SYSTEMS ARCHITECTURE?